Leonards03/TheMovieDB/README.md

 # The Movie DB - Dummy

-A Dummy app that consuming TMDB API for Dicoding [MADE](https://www.dicoding.com/academies/165) course submission
+A Dummy app that consuming TMDB API

 ## Installation